 What is Yerp?

-Yerp is a toolkit.
+Yerp is an online toolkit.
 It’s a package of information to support one big idea – that young people have an important role in shaping the present and future of Victoria.

 Yerp was developed in 2013.
 We used YACVic’s 2004 youth participation handbooks, Taking Young People Seriously, as a starting point and spoke with over 200 younger and older people around Victoria about youth participation and engagement.
 The project was guided by a Steering Committee of young people and youth sector representatives.